Inside the Aircraft Accident Investigation Process

 Who's Involved in an Investigation?

 - IIC: Every aircraft accident will have an Investigator-In-Charge or IIC.
-This is the company or entity in charge of the entire investigation.
+It is the company or entity in charge of the entire investigation.

 - NTSB: In the United States, the National Transportation Safety Board is the authority on aircraft accident investigation, with the exception of some government and military accidents.
 In addition to their domestic duties, NTSB officials are often called to assist in foreign accidents based on their high level of experience and knowledge.
 Further, the NTSB can choose to investigate an incident or accident that they would not normally investigate to complete studies to enhance aviation safety further.